ska-telescope/ska-sdp-global-sky-model/docs/src/developer/deployment.rst

 Kubernetes Deployment
 ---------------------

-The SKA Global Sky Model is designed to be deployed as a service, accesible to other deployments via the included API.
+The SKA Global Sky Model is designed to be deployed as a service, accessible to other deployments via the included API.

 Helm Values